sanskrit/learnsanskrit.org/content/guide/sandhi/consonant-sandhi-between-words.md

 {h Reducing consonants}

 Sanskrit has many consonants.
 But Sanskrit words end only in specific consonant sounds.
-So we must apply a few rules to convert a word's final consonants into a valid ending.
+So we must first apply a few rules to make sure that our word ends in a valid consonant sound.

 Before we study the specific rules, let's first see some examples of what these rules do.
 In the examples below, the words on the left don't follow the rules and are not valid words.
-After applying the rules, we get the correct results:
+After applying the rules, we get the correct results on the right:

 {ex